Writing is probably the first thing you associate blogging with.

-Basically in order to see results from your efforts, you have to share your posts on the social networks, you have to optimize them for the search engines and make them easy to digest for the reader (more on that topic: 9 Step Blogging Checklist).
+Basically, in order to see results from your efforts, you have to share your posts on the social networks, you have to optimize them for the search engines and make them easy to digest for the reader (more on this topic: 4 Effective Ways to Make Your Blog Posts More Shareable).

 But… What else can you do to take full advantage of what you have written?